Create Your Garden

 Hydrangea macrophylla, with its impressive blooms and lush foliage, can be a standout feature in any garden design.
 Here are some ways you can incorporate it into your landscape:

 Mixed Borders: Bigleaf hydrangeas work well when planted in mixed shrub and perennial borders.
 They can provide a bold burst of color in the summer when many other plants are past their prime.
 Try pairing them with plants with contrasting foliage colors or textures for an added visual interest.
-They look great with hostas, ferns, and heucheras.
+They look great with ferns, hostas, and heucheras.

 Foundation Planting: Due to their substantial size and appealing, dense foliage, Hydrangea macrophylla can make excellent foundation plants.
 They can help to soften the lines of buildings or fences.